Houseman Tips

 • Add KCl in drip if any, mist KCl 15ml TDS / Tab Slow k 600mg/1.2g OD.

-• Add 1g KCl per pint and oral supplementation mist KCl 1g TDS (Total: 2g + 3g = 5g)
+Example: Patient requires 5g of potassium.
+Patient is on 2pint IVD.
+Add 1g KCl per pint and oral supplementation mist KCl 1g TDS (Total: 2g + 3g = 5g).

 • ECG STAT to look for hyperkalemic changes.